AmadeusITGroup/xjs/docs/xjs.md

 ```

 As you can see, the *@content* decorator will take 2 arguments:
-- **value** to pass the *$content* string
+- **value** to pass the *$fragment* string
-- **resolver** to pass a function that will be called anytime an external reference is encountered (this is to make sure only authorized references are used).
-Of course, the resolver argument can be omitted if not external references are used
+- **context** to pass an dictionary containing all external references that may be encountered in the fragment (this is to make sure only authorized references are used).
+Of course, the context argument can be omitted if not external references are used

 Note: the *@content* decorator should also be used for content projection.
 Please check the [decorator](#decorators) or [content projection](#content-projection) sections below to get more information.